tdang0218-sudo/firewall-log-analysis/Nikto/Nikto - Analysis.md

 - **Severity: Medium**
 - Although vulnerability scanning does not guarantee a compromise, it still increases the chance of one happening, due to hackers now being able to come up with an exploit path based on the vulnerabilities found.

+**Recommendations**
+---
+- Keep all web servers patched
+- Apply rate limit to HTTP(S)
+- Disable or restrict access to common web service ports (80, 443, 8080, 8000, 8888) if they are not required.